Delboy/EatMe/README.md

 - #### Searched Recipes
     - Anything entered into the search bar in the navigation bar displays results here.
-    - If the word vegetarian, or vegan is entered into the search bar it will result in all vegetarian or vegan recipes and not just ones with those words in the title.
+    - If the word vegetarian or vegan is entered into the search bar, it will result in all vegetarian or vegan recipes, not just ones with those words in the title.

     ![search page](assets/images/searched-page.png)